Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 The `grid` property controls horizontal alignment based on a 12-column layout.
  Items are allocated fractions of 12 which sets their width relative to the screen width.
-  In the example below, the image component's width will be set to 2/12 of the screen width for all screen sizes.
+  In the example below, we set the image component's width to 2/12 of the screen width for all screen sizes.

 {{<content-version-selector classes="thin-border">}}
 {{<content-version-container version-label="Code">}}